ejscribner/couchbase-tutorials/tutorial/markdown/nodejs/quickstart-nextjs/quickstart-nextjs.md

 Finally, we pass that `query` and the `options` to the `cluster.query()` method and return the result.

 Take notice of the N1QL syntax format and how it targets `bucket`.`scope`.`collection`.

+### Search Profiles UI
+> NOTE: The UI source code for this quickstart guide is quite a bit more complex (due to styling and layout) than the inline code blocks outlined in this tutorial.
+The functionality, however, is the same.
+The original code can be found in the [v1 branch](https://github.com/couchbase-examples/nextjs-quickstart/tree/v1).

 Let's add yet another form with a search field, and a flexbox to display results to enable easy search and retrieval of multiple profiles.